alexsaves/finersurvey/README.md

 This basically means, for the question with the name `firstNameQuestion`, insert the response into this place in the title of this question.
 This is the approach for `text` questions and single-response questions like `radio` and `dropdown` and `rating`.

+You can also pipe from the `variables` collection of the startup state.
+Reference these variables by name just as you would question names.

 #### Formatting on Piping

 For cleanliness, excess whitespace is removed from responses when piped.
 If you want to auto-capitalize (for proper names), prefix your rule with `^`: